 The internet can be such a powerful tool and you can choose how to use it.
 Will you use the internet for good or for awesome?

-@keelyrowe is the Director of Online Marketing at The Worx Company.
-There are so many good anti-cyberbullying groups out there I don't even want to start a list, but I do love Bystander Revolution on Twitter if you want to check them out.
+There are so many good anti-cyberbullying groups out there, but we do love Bystander Revolution on Twitter if you want to check them out.
 We also wrote a blog about Managing Your Online Persona.
 Check it out.